This morning the whole family slept in.

 we had a major snowstorm that shut down our little town of East Brunswick.

-Mr. Nielson didn't go to work for almost a whole week.
+Mr. Nielson only went to work for a whole week.

 We "hunkered down" and